Healthdirect Free Australian health advice you can count on.

 Key facts

-• Colour blindness is when you can’t see certain colours in the usual way.
+• Colour blindness is when you can't see some colours accurately.

-• People who are colour blind may confuse some colours, may not see some colours as brightly as people with normal vision or they may not see colours at all.
+• People who are colour blind may confuse some colours, see them less brightly or not see colours at all.

-• Colour blindness is usually inherited and is there from birth, but it can also arise later in life from damage to the brain or eyes.
+• Colour blindness is usually inherited and is present from birth, but can also develop later due to brain or eye damage.

-• Your doctor or optometrist can use different types of colour vision tests, such as the Ishihara test, to help diagnose colour blindness.
+• Your doctor or optometrist can use colour vision tests, such as the Ishihara test, to help diagnose colour blindness.

 What is colour blindness?

-Colour blindness is a condition where you can’t see certain colours in the usual way.
-Colour blindness does not cause any blindness or lack of vision.
-People who are colour blind will confuse some colours and they will not see some colours as brightly as people with normal vision.
+Colour blindness is a condition where you can't see certain colours the way most people do.
+Colour blindness is not the same as blindness or lack of vision.
+People who are colour blind will confuse some colours.
+They may not see some colours as brightly as people with normal vision.

 The condition is usually inherited and is present from birth.
-However, it can also happen later in life from damage to the brain or eyes.
+It can also happen later in life from damage to the brain or eyes.

 What are the different types of colour blindness?